-231 COMPARATIVE GOVERNMENT AND POLITICS - Advanced Placement
+COMPARATIVE GOVERNMENT AND POLITICS - Advanced Placement 231

-This course introduces students to the rich diversity of political life outside the United States.
+5 credits/year This course introduces students to the rich diversity of political life outside the United States.
 The course uses a comparative approach to examine the political structures, policies, and political, economic, and social challenges among six selected countries: Great Britain, Mexico, Russia, Iran, China, and Nigeria.
 Additionally, students examine how different governments solve similar problems by comparing the effectiveness of approaches to many global issues.
 Any student who enrolls in an AP course is required to take the AP exam in May of the school year.

-249 PSYCHOLOGY & SOCIOLOGY
+PSYCHOLOGY & SOCIOLOGY 249